mochi-hpc/mochi-doc/docs/source/argobots/02_xstreams_pools.rst

 -------------------------

-Understanding execution streams and pools is crucial for configuring Mochi services through Bedrock.
-Bedrock configurations allow you to:
+Understanding execution streams and pools is crucial for configuring Mochi services through Bedrock and Margo.
+Bedrock and Margo configurations allow you to:

 - Create custom pools for different types of work
-- Assign Margo RPC handlers to specific pools
+- Assign RPC handlers or providers to specific pools
 - Configure work-stealing for load balancing
 - Set pool access modes for optimal performance